 What does it mean for my baby after it is born?

 This depends on many factors.
 Treatment will be individualised according to your baby’s needs.
-The severity of the coactation (how narrow the artery is at the area of the defect) and any symptoms that develop, as well as the presence of any other defects, will guide your caregivers in developing a treatment plan.
+The severity of the coarctation (how narrow the artery is at the area of the defect) and any symptoms that develop, as well as the presence of any other defects, will guide your caregivers in developing a treatment plan.
 In some cases of CoA there are no symptoms and no intervention is necessary.
 If symptoms are severe, there are ways to repair the affected segment.
 One approach is cardiac catheterisation.
 In this procedure a narrow tube is threaded into the narrow portion of the aorta and a tiny balloon is inflated there to stretch the vessel, to make it wider.
 Then a small device called a stent is placed to keep the segment unrestricted while the balloon is removed.
-In other cases, an open heart surgery may be necessary, in which the narrow segment will be repaired or replaced.
-If other defects are present, these are often repaired at this time if possible.
+In other cases, an open-heart surgery may be necessary, in which the narrow segment will be repaired or replaced.
+If other defects are present, these are often repaired at the same time, if possible.

 Will it happen again?

-This depends whether or not a genetic cause was found to explain the CoA, and what other anatomic findings were present.
+This depends on whether or not a genetic cause was found to explain the CoA, and what other anatomic findings were present.
 All these factors affect the likelihood of having another baby with CoA.
 Your caregiver will likely order early targeted fetal scanning to rule out fetal heart defects in subsequent pregnancies.

+What other questions should I ask?
 You might ask your caregiver these questions, or any other question regarding your pregnancy

-Last updated: September 2019
+Last updated: July 2024